Milazzo - Salina

 Ferries to Aeolian Islands

-Liberty Lines Fast Ferries provide 11 sailings daily, 75 sailings weekly.
-Siremar provide 2 sailings daily, 10 sailings weekly.
+There are around 77 weekly sailings from Milazzo to Salina.
+Liberty Lines Fast Ferries provide up to 8 daily sailings and Siremar provide up to 3 daily sailings.
 Please keep in mind that ferry timetables often increase during the high season.

-The first ferry leaves Milazzo Port at approximately 06:30 and the last ferry leaves at approximately 21:00.
+The first ferry leaves Milazzo at approximately 06:30 and the last ferry leaves at approximately 21:00.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Milazzo to Salina is with Liberty Lines Fast Ferries in 1 hour 25 minutes.
+The fastest ferry from Milazzo to Salina is with Liberty Lines Fast Ferries in 1 hour and 25 minutes.

 More routes than anyone else.